SivagiriVisakan/trail-app/README.md

 (_Instructions to run locally_)

  1. Clone the repo
- 2. Run the MySQl, ClickHouse and Redis
+ 2. Run the MySQL, ClickHouse and Redis
-    If you use docker, then do `$ docker-compose up`
+    If you use docker, then do `$ docker-compose up clickhouse-server mysql`
  3. Install the dependencies and run

  ```